iesl/paper-header/README.md

 2. Now, create a folder called `lib/` at the root of your own project and copy the jar file over into it (so that SBT will recognize it as an "unmanaged dependency").

 See the example project in `example/` for more info.
+In general, all you should need to do in order to use the CRF is:

+        import edu.umass.cs.iesl.paperheader.crf._

+        object MyProject {
+            ...
+            val docs = LoadTSV("path/to/some/data", false)
+            val tagger = HeaderTaggerCRF
+            docs.foreach(tagger.process)
+            ...
+        }

 Note that the CRF expects to process data labeled with x/y coordinates and font size information.
-The default loader (`src/main/crc/LoadTSV`) expects this data in four tab-separated columns:
+The default loader (`src/main/crf/LoadTSV`) expects this data in four tab-separated columns:

         token-string    x-pos   y-pos   font-size

+You can find the full data set used for training in `data/fullpaper-headers.tsv`.

 ## Header sections supported